exavolt/exavolt.github.io/content/posts/arch-modularizing-an-app/index.md

 > A program that embodies separation-of-concerns well is called a modular program.

 We can start by things that are common in above projects.
-Looking at the both apps, we can see that they share the same concern, which is the authentication.
-The usual way to implement authentication in different apps like above would most likely through [copy-paste](https://en.wikipedia.org/wiki/Copy-and-paste_programming) as the business around authentication across apps are roughly the same.
+Looking at the both apps, we can see that they share the same concern, which is the authentication and authorization (auth).
+The usual way to implement auth in different apps like above would most likely through [copy-paste](https://en.wikipedia.org/wiki/Copy-and-paste_programming) as the business around auth across apps are roughly the same.

 > Modularity, and hence separation of concerns, is achieved by encapsulating information inside a section of code that has a well-defined interface.

-The parts of the apps other than the authentication module don't need to know the details about how the authentication works, which remote API it uses, how and where the user data related to authentication is stored, session management (refresh token), etc. We can hide these details.
-We just need to define a well-defined interface so that other part of the apps to access information managed by the authentication module.
+The parts of the apps other than the auth module don't need to know the details about how the auth works, which remote API it uses, how and where the user data related to auth is stored, session management (refresh token), etc. We can hide these details.
+We just need to define a well-defined interface so that other part of the apps to access information managed by the auth module.
 Examples of the interface would be to check whether a user is signed in and to get information about signed in user.

-Thus, we can put all business related to authentication into its own module, e.g., `auth`.
-The `auth` module should contain everything related to authentication, that includes data structures, services, views, and assets.
+Thus, we can put all business related to auth into its own module, e.g., `auth`.
+The `auth` module should contain everything related to auth, that includes data structures, services, views, and assets.

 ```
 .